Digital-first, unified engagement hub

 #1 best-selling author and keynote speaker Erik Qualman has performed in more than 50 countries and reached 30 million people this decade.
 His Socialnomics work has been on 60 Minutes and the Wall Street Journal and used by the National Guard and NASA.
 His book Digital Leader propelled him to be voted the 2nd-Most Likeable Author in the World behind Harry Potter's J.K.
 Rowling.

 Erik’s deep understanding of how to foster human connection both online and offline makes him not only relatable, but also inspiring.
-We feel lucky to have him grace our stage at Khoros Engage Sept.
+We feel lucky to have had him grace our stage at Khoros Engage Sept.
 9 - 11, 2019.
-To see Erik live and gain insights from today’s brightest minds in digital customer engagement, register for Khoros Engage here.
-In the meantime, he’s shared five key tips to help you stay ahead in the digital landscape.
+He’s shared five key tips to help you stay ahead in the digital landscape.

 Grace: In your book, you talk about five habits of digital leadership.
 What are a few teasers you could give us around these, and why are they important?